 Community based disaster management:

-The role of community participation in disaster
+The role of community participation in disaster management is very

 everyday efforts to reduce risks and prepare their own local response

 mechanisms to address disaster emergency situations.

-Community based approach in disaster management is a
+Community based approach in disaster management is a process of

-as widely as possible so that people act appropriately when a disaster happens.
+widely as possible so that people act appropriately when a disaster happens.